Western United States

 Geography and Climate

-The western United States are dominated by several tall mountain ranges: the Rocky Mountains in the east, the Sierra Nevada of eastern California, and the Coast Ranges near the Pacific.
+The western United States are dominated by several tall mountain ranges: the Rocky Mountains in the east, the Sierra Nevada in eastern California, and the Coast Ranges near the Pacific.
 Much of the rest of the region is high plateaus.
 Lowland valleys lie between the Sierra Nevada and coastal mountains.
 Some of these valleys are very productive in terms of agriculture.

-The two non-contiguous states have distinct geographies.
-Alaska has mountain ranges along the northern and southern rims with lowlands between them.
+The two noncontiguous states have distinct geographies.
+Alaska has mountain ranges along the northern and southern rims, with lowlands between them.
 The narrow southeastern coast is cut by fjords.
 The climate is arctic and subarctic, with long, harsh winters.
 Alaska has abundant reserves of oil.
 Hawaii is an archipelago of volcanic islands in the midst of the Pacific Ocean with a tropical climate.

 Economy